NIAEFEUP/slides/gh-actions-workshop/presentation.md

 ---

-### Why should you include a CI/CD system in your project?
+### Why should you include a CI/CD in your project?

 - **Improved productivity**: With proper testing, the review time of each change is significantly reduced and also frees up your time from testing your project manually;
-- **Fix bugs faster**: When using _CD_ there are smaller software updates so when bugs appear, it's easier to rollback or to pin them down;
+- **Fix bugs faster**: When using _CD_, monitoring allows you to understand when problems happen in near real-time; also, having a QA environment helps!
-- **Reduced Risk**: By having a proper testing suite and by using CI, you can be confident that your changes will work when your code is deployed;
+- **Reduced Risk**: By having a proper testing suite and by using *CI*, you can be confident that your changes will work when your code is deployed;
 - And many other advantages that are not relevant in this context :)

 Implementing a CI/CD pipeline takes some time, but sometimes you have to lose time now to **gain** time in the future.